BurakYs/bot-template/README.md

 - [x] Rewrite in TypeScript
 - [x] Use a better way to handle helpers
 - [ ] Use better types instead of `any`
+- [ ] Change the way of handling command builders

 > I'm not that experienced with TypeScript, so I'm open to any suggestions.